The-Ossuary/bookish-waffle/README.md

 # The Ossuary

-The Ossuary is a Web3 game of rituals, evolving NFTs, and collaborative storytelling.
-Players use smart contracts, $OSIEN tokens, and on-chain randomness to co-create, mutate, and destroy NFTs—shaping the crypt-city’s lore together.
+The Ossuary is a web3 game of collaborative ritual, evolving NFTs, and community-driven lore.
+Players perform on-chain rituals using smart contracts, $OSIEN tokens, and Chainlink VRF randomness to create, mutate, and destroy NFTs, shaping the crypt-city’s story together.

 ---